 If you are looking to buy a mid-tower case for your PC, you will be given a lot of options that you can choose.

-With that out of the mind, if you are looking for a good PC case, then there are a few mistakes that you must avoid so you can buy the best possible case you whatever your budget is.
+If you are looking for a good PC case then there are a few mistakes that you must avoid so you can buy the best possible case you whatever your budget is.

-Looking Only for Aesthetics
+Looking Only For Aesthetics

 I know it certainly does not sound as bad as you may be thinking but I have reviewed cases that emphasize only on the looks, and at the same time, I have used cases that emphasize on both, and I can tell you that there is a world of difference.

-If you are in the market looking for a good PC case, make sure that whatever option you are getting gives you both the aesthetics, and functionality.
+If you are in the market looking for a good PC case, make sure that whatever option you are getting gives you both the aesthetics and functionality.
 Simply because if you go with just the aesthetics, you might get abysmal performance.

-The best tip here is for you is that you should always go for the case that has the right amount of airflow, and looks at the same time.
+The best tip here is for you is that you should always go for the case that has the right amount of airflow and looks at the same time.

-Avoiding the Cable Management Department
+Avoiding The Cable Management Department

-There is no denying that mid-towers are great because they provide you with just the right amount of space to build a really powerful gaming PC, but at the same time, they are small enough to not cause any space issues.
+Mid-towers are great because they provide you with just the right amount of space to build a really powerful gaming PC, but at the same time, they are small enough to not cause any space issues.

-However, the one very important factor of buying a mid-tower is the case has to do with cable management.
+The one very important factor of buying a mid-tower is the case has to do with cable management.

 Being Sold on the Marketing Terms

-Marketing terms have always been a very integral part of the PC hardware; however, over the past couple of years, it has only become a lot more aggressive than it used to be.
+Marketing terms have always been a very integral part of the PC hardware.
+However, over the past couple of years, it has only become a lot more aggressive than it used to be.